clemensv/messaging/README.md

-In addition to the product work, I am deeply engaged in open interoperability standards and represent Microsoft on the OASIS AMQP Technical Committee (as co-chair), the OASIS MQTT Technical Committee, the CNCF Open Telemetry Working Group, the CNCF CloudEvents project, and the CNCF Serverless Working Group.
+In addition to the product work, I am deeply engaged in open interoperability standards and represent Microsoft on the OASIS AMQP Technical Committee (as co-chair), the OASIS MQTT Technical Committee, the CNCF Open Telemetry Working Group, the CNCF CloudEvents and CNCF xRegistry projects, and the CNCF Serverless Working Group.
 In the past, I've also been a member of the OPC Foundations Technical Advisory Council and the OPC UA Working Group where I've worked on the PubSub specification in particular.
 Relevant technical documents are also linked below.

 ## "Why would I care?"